 Follow the same process as for your clothes (above).
 Think about what stage of life your kids are in, do they need lots of trousers because they’re currently potty-training?
 How many pretty dresses does your daughter actually wear or does she live in leggings and tops?
 Keeping on top of the laundry will mean you need less clothes.
 Colour code underwear and socks by child if you have several kids and it takes time to sort through whose socks are whose when they all look the same.

 Ask your children (if they’re old enough) to go through their toys and make piles of the ones they play with all the time, the ones they play with sometimes and the ones they never play with.
 Explain that there are children who don’t have so many toys and encourage your kids to donate the toys they never use to them.
-Click this link for more about decluttering the toys.
+Click this link on how to declutter toys.
 There are some toys that I won’t declutter and you can read about these here.

 Go through your kitchen and pull out all the utensils, pots, bowls, mugs, glasses, cutlery etc that you don’t use.
 Either donate or throw them away.
 If you’re not sure if you’ll need something, put it in a box in the garage for 2 weeks and if it’s not used after that time, then donate/throw it.
 Clean the cupboards and drawers and put everything back in an organised and tidy way.
 You should have a bit more space now to do this because you’ve got less stuff!